A Clearer Vision of Open-Mindedness

 The scientists analyzed the relationships they had with other users, as well as the type of content these users shared.
 They noted that, as expected, people tend to group together according to their ideological affiliations.

-Even if these people do not share the same ideological views as us, they are part of our friend list because we interact with them on a daily basis or have a special connection with them.
+Even if these people do not share the same ideological views as us, they are part of our friend list.
+Because we interact with them on a daily basis or have a special connection with them.

 Experiments on platforms like Twitter might have different results.
 People usually follow users according to the content they share.
 This would give a better idea of how social media affects openness.

 In the end, the best way to keep an open mind is to use the Internet wisely, and to make an effort to consult content that offers varied viewpoints.
 It may help to follow official news sites that aim to provide a wide range of perspectives.
 The Wall Street Journal, The New Yorker, Associated Press News, and BBC claim to offer a balanced view of the world.

 Some online articles from newspapers like The New York Times and The Washington Post now include links to related articles that oppose their editorial line.
 This allows readers to consider a given situation from multiple angles and to form their own opinion.

 Psychology attributes openness to a specific personality type.
 Open individuals seem to exhibit specific traits.
 Yet anyone can embrace a more open vision.

 The intellectual virtues of open-mindedness are clear.
 Considering the other point of view makes us stronger.
 Whether one is navigating a pandemic or running a company, accepting new information and pivoting is key to resiliency.